 Just make sure you are qualified (and confident) enough to drive in Turkey.

-The standard tour includes a pickup from your accommodation in Izmir, transport in an air-conditioned vehicle to Ephesus, a 2-hour guided tour of the archaeological site, a visit to the Temple of Artemis (an Ancient Wonder of the World near Selcuk), then a one-hour lunch buffet in Selcuk, before returning home.
+The standard tour includes a pickup service from your accommodation in Izmir, transport in an air-conditioned vehicle to Ephesus, a 2-hour guided tour of the archaeological site to see the ancient ruins, a visit to the Temple of Artemis (an Ancient Wonder of the World near Selcuk), then a one-hour lunch buffet in Selcuk, before returning home.
 This is a full-day activity.

 The standard tour can be customized to include other stops in the region.
-You can choose this tour which includes a stop at St. Mary’s House, the final resting place of the Virgin Mary.
+You can choose this tour which includes a stop at St. Mary’s House of the Virgin Mary, the final resting place of the Virgin Mary.

 For wine-lovers (us included), you can include a visit to Sirince, a quaint town about 15 minutes away from Ephesus.
 It is important to know that this doesn’t cut into your Ephesus-visiting time, which is why we highly recommend it as it kills two birds with one stone.